H-Boyd/NES-controller-USB-interface/README.md

 ## To-Do

 - [x] Create port footprint from technical drawing.
-- [ ] Create port 3D model from technical drawing.
+- [x] Create port 3D model from technical drawing.
 - [ ] design Circuit diagram.
 - [ ] Write code.
 - [ ] design PCB.
 - [ ] design housing.
 - [ ] Assemble PCB and housing.

+## keep In mind.

+It requires quite a bit of force to remove the nes controller from the port, this should influence the design of the housing, as to not add strain to the solder joins or the pcb.

 # Reference